cmu-delphi/www-covidcast/.github/CONTRIBUTING.md

 Follow the pull request template request review of the primary code and also assign the primary code owner.

+### Draft Pull Requests

+Draft pull requests can be created to collect early feedback during the development.
+The code is not stable yet, nor the feature.
+Once the implementation is complete the PR should be marked `Ready for Review`.

 ### Pull Request Reviews

 Every pull request has to be reviewed.
 The review should be done by the primary code owner of this repository.